 Mobility — TinyML sensors installed on strategic traffic locations can help route traffic effectively, reducing congestion, improving emergency response times and decreasing pollution.
 They can also be used to improve passenger safety.

 Agriculture — TinyML can be in embedded in livestock wearables to monitor vital parameters like heart rate, temperature body temperature normal blood pressure, coma etc., which can help in predicting illnesses.

-Healthcare — TinyML can be used to monitor critical as well as palliative care patients in real time, sending out alerts when emergency action is required.
+Healthcare — TinyML can be used to monitor critical as well as palliative care patients in real-time, sending out alerts when emergency action is required.

 Tiny machine learning or TinyML is a miniaturized version of machine learning algorithms that can be embedded in IoT devices.
-The TinyML algorithms are capable of performing the same actions as compared to a typical machine learning algorithm but at smaller size and complexity.
-A typical IoT ecosystem has three main problems – privacy and security of data, humongous carbon footprints and device latency.
+The TinyML algorithms are capable of performing the same actions as compared to a typical machine learning algorithm but at a smaller size and complexity.
+A typical IoT ecosystem has three main problems – privacy and security of data, humongous carbon footprints, and device latency.

 We, an IoT app development company with the help of TinyML, can help improve IoT applications by making them energy efficient, reducing latency, collecting only required data, and improving data privacy and security.
 TinyML equips the embedded device with processing power so the data need not travel to and from the cloud for its functioning.
 This reduces device latency as well as vulnerability to data hacking while traveling on the network.

 The machine learning algorithm is converted to TinyML in these steps – compression or distillation, quantization, encoding (optional), and compilation.
 At the end of the process, the TinyML model is powerful enough to run the operating system, neural network interpreters, and store neural weights and intermediate results during processing.
 However, it is so small that it consumes energy in the range of mWs.
 TinyML is revolutionizing multiple industries from retail and manufacturing to healthcare and fitness.